Oil firm accuses EFCC of ignoring court order, questions public notice

 The firm said both its Managing Director and the organisation remain “fully reachable” through their official addresses, phone lines and electronic contacts, all of which are publicly available.

-It added that the sudden publication of a wanted notice, despite its accessibility, creates “the unfortunate impression of a public escalation where standard procedures were readily available.”
+It added that the sudden publication of a wanted notice, despite its accessibility, creates “the unfortunate impression of a public escalation where standard procedures are readily available.”

 Chappal Energies linked the development to what it described as coordinated pressures associated with an ongoing civil dispute.

-Court documents made available to The Guardian and dated 11 September 2025 showed that Hon.
-Justice J.E.
-Obanor of the High Court of the Federal Capital Territory in suit number CV/2913/2025 and motion number M/10216/2025 granted an interlocutory injunction restraining the EFCC and other respondents from inviting, questioning, arresting or detaining Mr Immanuel or taking any action against Chappal Energies.
+Court documents made available to The Guardian, and dated September 11, 2025, showed that Justice J.E.
+Obanor of the High Court of the Federal Capital Territory, in suit number CV/2913/2025 and motion number M/10216/2025, granted an interlocutory injunction restraining the EFCC and other respondents from inviting, questioning, arresting or detaining Mr Immanuel or taking any action against Chappal Energies.

-The statement noted that the injunction remains in force, raising questions about the legality and timing of the EFCC’s announcement.

-According to the company, issuing a wanted notice despite a binding court order “creates the impression of external actors seeking public spectacle and mischief rather than adherence to legal due process.”